tstillwell/appengine_multiblog/README.md

 Data queries for the app are made using
 GQL, a SQL-like language used for Cloud Datastore.

+Datastore queries do not typically have strong consistency, so data can sometimes be stale if it was recently modified.
+Since this is not a major concern for a blogging app, you probably don't need to worry about consistency.

+If you attempt to add new features that depend on strong consistency you may see issues.
+Strong consistency is possible with the right data and query structure.

 For more info on Datastore see http://cloud.google.com/appengine/docs/standard/python/datastore/